mfem/mfem/CONTRIBUTING.md

 ### MFEM Organization

+#### Getting started (GitHub)
-- Before you can start, you need a GitHub account, here are a few suggestions:
+Before you can start, you need a GitHub account, here are a few suggestions:
   + Create the account at: github.com/join.
   + For easy identification, please add your name and maybe a picture of you at: https://github.com/settings/profile.
   + To receive notification, set a primary email at: https://github.com/settings/emails.
   + For password-less pull/push over SSH, add your SSH keys at: https://github.com/settings/keys.

+#### Joining
 - [Contact us](#contact-information) for an invitation to join the MFEM GitHub organization.

-- You should receive an invitation email, which you can directly accept.
+You will receive an invitation email, which you can directly accept.
   Alternatively, *after logging into GitHub*, you can accept the invitation at the top of https://github.com/mfem.